A quick story.

 The problem with a listing service or directory is that they list anyone that pays for advertising.
 No skill required.

-But you are not looking for just any warm body that can read a wedding ceremony script.
-I want you to be a little discriminating.
-You want someone that is going to enhance and add to the beauty of your wedding.
+But you are not looking for a warm body that can read a wedding ceremony script.
+I want you to be discriminating.
+Find someone that is going to enhance and add to the beauty of your wedding.

 So for now, focus on search results that direct you to an actual officiant’s website.